How to Read the

 I’m not particularly interested in churches, but I like details with a story to tell like Italy’s circular rose windows.

-Circular openings such as the oculus of the Pantheon have been a common trait of Italian church architecture from Roman times, and from the 8th century their popularity increased, either as decorative recesses or as wheel windows.
-Some of them were glazed with alabaster or stained glass mosaics or an intricate marble screenwork.
-And the design and motifs tell something about their age and history.
+Circular openings such as the oculus of the Pantheon have been a common trait of Italian church architecture from Roman times.
+And from the 8th century their popularity increased, either as decorative recesses or as wheel windows.
+Some of them were glazed with alabaster or stained glass mosaics,some displayed an intricate marble screenwork.
+As always their design and motifs tell something about their age and history.

-The carved ornamentation, screens and perhaps the rose windows in general are believed to have come to Europe from the Middle East with the crusades, which may also explains the Islamic style patterns you can find in many Puglian church carvings.
+The carved ornamentation, screens and perhaps the rose windows in general are believed to have come to Europe from the Middle East with the crusades.
+This may also explain the Islamic style patterns you can find in many Puglian church carvings.